 All signs point to Apple finally bringing wireless charging to the iPhone 8.
 Apple was experimenting with long-range wireless charging, but it looks like users may only see induction charging on a new iPhone in 2017.
 This is a fairly standard feature on Android phones like the Galaxy S7 and the LG G6.

-We may see the iPhone 8 use a new Touch ID interface that is under the screen, though some reports suggest this will not make the final design, that may also use facial recognition according to a Ming-Chi Kou report from January 2017.
+We may see the iPhone 8 use a new Touch ID interface that is under the screen, though some reports suggest this will not make the final design.
+The iPhone 8 may also use facial recognition, according to a Ming-Chi Kou report from January 2017.
 There are also reports that Apple could use iris scanning to add to device security.

-The iPhone 7 includes a Taptic engine that uses vibrations to enhance the user experience and Nikkei reports that Apple is working on an upgrade that is able to, “complex tactile vibrations on the display.”
+The iPhone 7 includes a Taptic engine that uses vibrations to enhance the user experience and Nikkei reports that Apple is working on an upgrade that is able to allow “complex tactile vibrations on the display.”
 Count on 3D Touch to remain as an iPhone 8 feature, but Apple may need to change how they implement this technology.

 Fast Company reports that the iPhone 8 will come with a larger battery, but we could see new features use more power.
 MacRumors shares a Ming-Chi Kou report that Apple will use a new battery design that could help boost battery capacity.
 This report also outlines the lower power consumption of OLED, which could help deliver longer iPhone 8 battery life.

 The iPhone 8 cameras could help deliver augmented reality features for gaming or incredible selfies thanks to new technology that would allow the front-facing camera to scan your face.
 A leak directly from Apple appears to confirm this.